Defending Prismacolor Soft-Core Colored Pencils - An Artist & Teacher Speaks Out

 Yep, this is a genuine factory defect.

 At some point, Prismacolor started allowing more off-centers to leave the factory.
-Once upon a time, the off-centers would have gone into a reject pile.
+Once upon a time, the off-centered pencils would have gone into a reject pile.

 If your core is off-center you may have sharpening problems.

-If the core is just a little off center, you will never notice.
+If the core is just a little off center, you’ll probably never notice.
 The core has to be waaaaaayyyy off center to be a serious problem.

 Look, this is a simple fix.
-Don’t buy a pencil that has a wickedly off-center core!
+Don’t buy off-center pencils.

-Look at the pencil ends before you buy.
+Inspect the pencil ends before you buy.
 It takes about two seconds to spot which ones are wonky.
-No one is forcing you to buy wonky pencils.
+No one is forcing you to buy off-center pencils.

-If it came in a set, return the pencil by calling the Prismacolor consumer hotline.
+If the wonky pencil came in a box set, return the pencil by calling the Prismacolor consumer hotline.

 Update 2019: I used to give the hotline phone number here but it’s easier to link you to their contact page.
 I recommend calling one of these phone numbers IN ADDITION to leaving an email.
 It’s all too easy to ignore an email, so double up with a phone call too.